-The ratio of brand to private label retail prices has on occasion been used in the literature as a measure of the markup.
+The ratio of brand to private-label retail prices has on occasion been used in the literature as a measure of the markup.
 The texts by Scherer (1980) and Carlton and Perloff (1994) present some informally collected data of this sort.
-A recent paper by Nevo (1997) computes the retail price ratio as a check on structural estimation of markups on breakfast cereals, and finds a markup ratio of about 1.30, very much in accord with the estimates from the structural approach.
+A recent paper by Nevo (1997) computes the retail price ratio as a check on structural estimation of markups on breakfast cereals and finds a markup ratio of about 1.30, very much in accord with the estimates from the structural approach.
 Our data indicate, in accord with results from previous studies, that retailers earn higher margins on private labels than on national brands.
 This suggests that the retailer's margin on the branded variety is most likely the best indicator of actual marginal handling cost at the retail level.
 If this is the case, ratios of retail prices understate national brand markups over the "true" marginal cost of providing goods to the consumer.

-We apply our approach to products in the grocery industry, in which there are many

-"private label" or "store brand" products in a wide variety of categories.
+We apply our approach to products in the grocery industry, in which there are many private-label or "store brand" products in a wide variety of categories.
 We compute our markup ratios using scanner data from the Chicago area supermarket chain Dominick's Finer Foods.
 The Dominick's data include both retail prices and the retailer's "margin" (and hence, implicitly, wholesale prices) for both national brands and the store brand.
-This allows us to decompose ratios of the retail prices into a manufacturer's markup and a retailer's markup on wholesale prices - an exercise that will prove to be important in our efforts to bound the "true" markup from above and below.
-The product descriptions are sufficiently detailed that we are able to identify many pairs of national brand and private label offerings that are comparable in both quality and package size.
+This allows us to decompose ratios of the retail prices into a manufacturer's markup and a retailer's markup on wholesale prices-an exercise that will prove to be important in our efforts to bound the "true" markup from above and below.
+The product descriptions are sufficiently detailed that we are able to identify many pairs of national brand and private-label offerings that are comparable in both quality and package size.

 The paper is structured as follows.
 In the next section we present our conceptual framework.
-In subsection II-a, we present a simple vertical differentiation model emphasizing the role of sunk advertising costs, consumer heterogeneity, and competition for "niche" in carving out a role for private labels and determining the size of the equilibrium markup.
-In section II-b, we highlight the role of retail stores and point out how advertising and competition between retailers leads to an inverse relation between wholesale and retail margins.
-In section II-c, the most critical part of the analytical section, we develop a set of inequalities involving the various price ratios, and show how we can bound the true markup both above and below.
+In subsection 7.2.1, we present a simple vertical differentiation model emphasizing the role of sunk advertising costs, consumer heterogeneity, and competition for "niche" in carving out a role for private labels and determining the size of the equilibrium markup.
+In section 7.2.2, we highlight the role of retail stores and point out how advertising and competition between retailers leads to an inverse relation between wholesale and retail margins.
+In section 7.2.3, the most critical part of the analytical section, we develop a set of inequalities involving the various price ratios and show how we can bound the true markup both above and below.

-In section III we answer some possible objections about the comparability of national brand and private label products.
-Evidence suggests that to the extent that there are differences, they point in the direction that prices of private label products overestimate the marginal cost of national brands - suggesting that our assumptions are in fact conservative.
-In section IV we introduce the data and discuss measurement methods.
-In section V we present five different but related "markup" ratios, covering both the wholesale and retail levels, for over 230 comparable nationally branded-private label
+In section 7.3 we answer some possible objections about the comparability of national brand and private-label products.
+Evidence suggests that to the extent that there are differences, they point in the direction that prices

-&lt;sup>1 Fitzell (1998) recounts that private labels go back to the late nineteenth century, and gradually developed from the sale of bulk commodity staples.
-From the beginning, the main focus of private label manufacturers has been on packaged goods - packaged teas, sugar, flour, spices, etc. Early in the twentieth century, private label manufacturers expanded their activity by offering also canned vegetables and fruits, frozen foods, bakery and dairy products.
-Later, the private label industry expanded to include paper products, detergents, deli items, soft drinks, health and beauty care products, and more recently even "untouchable" products such as cosmetics, baby food, natural health products, and gourmet delicacies.
+^{1.} Fitzell (1998) recounts that private labels go back to the late nineteenth century and gradually developed from the sale of bulk commodity staples.
+From the beginning, the main focus of private-label manufacturers has been on packaged goods-packaged teas, sugar, flour, spices, and so on.
+Early in the twentieth century, private-label manufacturers expanded their activity by offering canned vegetables and fruits, frozen foods, and bakery and dairy products as well.
+Later, the private-label industry expanded to include paper products, detergents, deli items, soft drinks, health and beauty care products, and more recently even "untouchable" products such as cosmetics, baby food, natural health products, and gourmet delicacies.